 He is the Hutchinson Center’s second president to be elected to the Academy.
 Yeast geneticist Lee Hartwell, Ph.D., a 2001 Nobel laureate, was elected in 1998.
 He led the Center from 1997 until 2010.

-Corey is among 220 leaders in the sciences, social sciences, humanities, arts, business and public affairs who have been elected to the American Academy of Arts and Sciences 2012 class of fellows.
-This year’s class includes winners of the National Medal of Science, the Lasker Award, the Pulitzer Prize, MacArthur and Guggenheim fellowships, the Kennedy Center Honors, as well as Grammy, Emmy, Academy and Tony awards.
+Corey is among 220 leaders in the sciences, social sciences, humanities, arts, business, and public affairs who have been elected to the American Academy of Arts and Sciences 2012 class of fellows.
+This year’s class includes winners of the National Medal of Science, the Lasker Award, the Pulitzer Prize, MacArthur and Guggenheim fellowships, the Kennedy Center Honors, as well as Grammy, Emmy, Academy, and Tony awards.

-The new class will be inducted at a ceremony Oct.
+The new class will be inducted at a ceremony on Oct.
 6 at the Academy’s headquarters in Cambridge, Mass.

-An internationally renowned expert in virology, immunology and vaccine development, Corey’s research has focused on herpes viruses, HIV and other viral infections, particularly those associated with cancer.
+An internationally renowned expert in virology, immunology, and vaccine development, Corey’s research has focused on herpes viruses, HIV, and other viral infections, particularly those associated with cancer.
 He also is principal investigator of the Hutchinson Center-based HIV Vaccine Trials Network, an international collaboration of scientists and institutions that combines clinical trials and laboratory-based studies to accelerate the development of HIV vaccines.

 Corey is a professor of laboratory medicine and medicine, adjunct professor of pediatrics and microbiology, and holder of the Lawrence Corey Endowed Chair in Medical Virology at the University of Washington.
 He is also an infectious disease physician at Seattle Cancer Care Alliance.